-This curry is bloomin’ delicious.
+This tomato and coconut curry is bloomin’ delicious.
 It doesn’t sound like it has much to it but the combination of ingredients works so well and makes for a satisfying and filling dinner.
 A massive thank you to Melinda for passing this on to us!
-This curry is now a firm favourite in our house and is quick enough to fit in after a day at work.
-Even better, all the ingredients are available plastic free.
+This curry is now a firm favourite in our house and is quick enough to fit in after a day at work and even better, all the ingredients are available plastic free.

 1 ¼ tsp fennel seeds

 Rapeseed oil – refill in store

 1 ¼ tsp fine sea salt

 4 garlic cloves (crushed and finely chopped)

 1 tin of coconut milk

 600g tomatoes (a mix of different types works well)